UmutAlpTuglu/orchestration-lab/pod-expose/README.md

 #### Using `LoadBalancer` -> service level

 A cloud provider has to be enabled in the configuration of the Kubernetes cluster which provides built in cloud load balancers because it provides the endpoint to the cluster.
 In k3d in a local setup we can not test this, other than on cluster setup setting no loadbalancer with `--no-lb` and setting up or own load balancer.
-Otherwise per default you work with the loadbalancer of k3d: `Traefik` which does do port fowardubg for cluster and can be checked with `kubectl get services -n kube-system`.
+Otherwise per default you work with the loadbalancer/ingress controller of k3d: `Traefik` which does do port fowarding for the cluster and the External-IP can be checked via `kubectl get services -n kube-system`.

 An example of LoadBalancer creation with nginx pods and an Ingress rule can be found in top level folder `load-balancing`.